us-bea/bea.R/README.md

 BEA is open to any thoughts you may have about visually representing BEA data.

-# About beaR
+# About bea.R
-beaR is a library for use with BEA’s API and the R programming language, version 3.2.1 or higher.
+bea.R is a library for use with BEA’s API and the R programming language, version 3.2.1 or higher.

 This library serves two core purposes: